 There are several types of anomaly detection systems, each with its distinct limitations and strengths.
 Let’s break them down and discuss why machine learning has become the go-to solution for detecting meaningful deviations in complex datasets.

-3. Machine Learning Models: Compared to the previous two, machine learning anomaly detection offers a far more flexible and scalable approach.
+- Machine Learning Models: Compared to the previous two, machine learning anomaly detection offers a far more flexible and scalable approach.
 In the context of AI and IoT, some anomaly detection models, including Isolation Forests, Autoencoders, and LSTM networks, can learn normal behavior from historical data, adapt to changing patterns, and identify anomalies without explicit rules and manual input.
-This is invaluable in high-dimensional, real-time data environments where human monitoring or manual rules would be impractical.
+The effectiveness of these models depends heavily on the quality and quantity of training data used to establish the predictive model.
+This is invaluable in high-dimensional, real-time data environments where models analyze patterns across a multi dimensional space, making human monitoring or manual rules impractical.
+Many anomaly detection algorithms identify anomalies by locating low density regions in the data where unusual observations are more likely to occur.
 Machine learning for anomaly detection is also very good at identifying subtle contextual or collective anomalies that other methods often overlook.

 Serhii Leleko